-The adage of time waits for no man was ever-present entering the ’90s.
+The adage of “time waits for no man,” was ever-present entering the ’90s.
 At the turn of the decade, Hulk Hogan continued being the top babyface in the WWE (then-WWF), but a younger, edgier Ultimate Warrior was quickly garnering a solid backing from the fans.
-The formula of babyface versus heel was flipped on its head when Vince McMahon decided to bank on the popularity of two babyfaces to headline his annual extravaganza, WrestleMania.
+The formula of babyface versus heel was flipped on its head when Vince McMahon decided to bank on the popularity of two babyfaces to headline his annual WrestleMania extravaganza.
 It pitted champion versus champion, causing a divide amongst the fans and those involved.

 In the ’80s, much of professional wrestling and the WWF was synonymous with Hulk Hogan.
-While Ric Flair found dominance in the NWA during this time, where he established unparalleled excellence in the ring and microphone, few will argue that Hulkamania became a pop culture phenomenon and a global brand like no other wrestler of the era and perhaps since.
-When The Ultimate Warrior exploded onto the WWF scene in ’87, Hogan saw someone competing against him to become the number one babyface in the company for the first time in years.
+While Ric Flair found dominance in the NWA, establishing unparalleled excellence in the ring and microphone, few will argue that Hulkamania became a pop culture phenomenon and global brand like no other wrestler of the era and perhaps since.
+When The Ultimate Warrior exploded onto the WWF scene in ’87, for the first time in years, Hogan saw someone competing against him to become the number one babyface in the company.

 For The Ultimate Warrior, All Roads Lead to WrestleMania 6 and Hulk Hogan